Shakirullah25/snap-app-landing-page/README.md

 - [Flutter](https://flutter.dev/) - Flutter Framework

 ### What I learned

-I learnt a lot building this project and these are some of the knowledge i gained during the process:

 Learnt a lot coding this as this challenge is kind of challenging but i thank God for the successful completion
 - Learnt more about responsive designs